dmbarbour/glas/docs/GlasApps.md

 A successful transaction that reads and writes variables is unproductive if the written values are equal to the original content.
 If there is no cyclic data dependency, then repeating the transaction will always produce the same output.
 If there is a cyclic data dependency, it is possible to explicitly detect change to check for a stable fixpoint.

 A system could augment reactive dataflow by scheduling transactions in a sequence based on the observed topological dependency graph.
 This would minimize 'glitches' where two variables are inconsistent due to the timing of an observation.
-A compiler could take this deeper with potential fusion of transactions.

 *Aside:* Transaction machines can also use conventional techniques for acting on change, such as writing update events or dirty bits.